 source: Starbucks SEC Filings

-As we note from above, Starbucks par value of share is $0.001.
-There’s a particular reason behind the lowest price of par value of stock.
-Par value of stock is the minimum amount per share that has to be paid to purchase the share.
-That means the company will generate at least the capital that is the product of the par value of stock and the number of shares.
+As we note from above, the Starbucks par value of a share is $0.001.
+There’s a particular reason behind the lowest price of the par value.
+This is the minimum amount per share that has to be paid to purchase the share.
+That means the company will generate at least the capital that is the product of the par value of common stock and the number of shares.

 Low par values of stock help companies avoid a contingent liability.

-- If the shareholder pays less than the par value of common stock while purchasing the share and the company in future is unable to handle its financial obligations; then the shareholders have to the difference of what they should have paid (i.e. the par value per share) and what they actually paid.
+- If the shareholder pays less than this common stock while purchasing the share and the company in the future is unable to handle its financial obligations; then the shareholders have to the difference of what they should have paid (i.e. the par value) and what they actually paid.

-- On the other hand, if the shareholders pay the par value and in near future, the market price of the stock goes below the par value of stock, then the company has to pay the difference to the shareholders.
+- On the other hand, if the shareholders pay the par value and in near future, the market price of the stock goes below this stock, then the company has to pay the difference to the shareholders.

 - To completely avoid these two extreme situations, companies issue shares at a very low (often lowest) par value, i.e. $0.01 per share.

-However, the common stock can also have no par value.
+However, common stock can also have no par value.
 Let’s discover how no par value works.

 We note from above that the China Marketing Media Holding has a no par value.

 - The only difference between a par value and a no par value is the minimum legalized amount.
 It is the minimum price that must be paid to acquire a share.

-- In the case of par value share, a minimum base point is set up.
-And for no par value stock, no minimum base point is set up.
+- In the case of PVS, a minimum base point is set up.
+And for no par value, no minimum base point is set up.